All Episodes

 Really?

-Again, not exactly the voice of conservatism, not exactly the voice of of of anything that probably this audience would would appreciate, other than maybe his work.
+Again, not exactly the voice of conservatism, not exactly the voice of anything that probably this audience would appreciate other than maybe his work.

-Because you watch it as a what would be considered a normal American or or a Westerner, and you watch it and go, how can anyone have any problems with this?
+So you see that, and it is pretty shocking because you watch it as a, what would be considered a normal American or a Westerner, and you watch it and go, how can anyone have any problems with this?

 And sadly, that's what's happening in Western society.